gatsby-uc/plugins/GOVERNANCE.md

 #### Responsibilities

-- Participate in the project as a team player.
+- Participate in the project as a team player
 - Bring a friendly, welcoming voice to the GUC community.
 - Triage new issues.
 - Review pull requests.